dragonman225/opamp-generator/README.md

 * This is experimental.
 * This tool does not always generate working opamp parameters.
-* According to my test results, users still need quite much knowledge in analog design to make the generated parameters work well.
+* According to my test results, users still need quite much knowledge in analog IC design to make the generated parameters work well.
 * The value of this tool may be saving hand calculation time.

 ### Usage